-Over nine months, we will examine young peoples experience of live art by enabling them to engage directly in the creation of a contemporary dance performance in the gallery.
-Funded through the Arts and Humanities Research Councils (AHRC) Cultural Value scheme, the project is trialling a collaborative methodological approach to research and the representation of experience.
+Over nine months, we examined young peoples experience of live art by enabling them to engage directly in the creation of a contemporary dance performance in the gallery.
+Funded through the Arts and Humanities Research Councils (AHRC) Cultural Value scheme, the project trialled a collaborative methodological approach to research and the representation of experience.
 It combines ethnographic and participatory methods with the use of film and social media in order to examine how participants articulate and thereby retain control of their experiences.
-The projects objectives are:
+The projects objectives were:

 - to experiment with film as a means of documenting and evaluating the value of cultural experiences

 - to use social media as a means of enabling peer review and ongoing cultural meaning making

 - to explore how to represent the experience of participants authentically using a range of ethnographic and participatory approaches

 - to draw on methods of empowerment evaluation and participatory action research in order to support the positive aspects of collaborative creative production.

 The Experience and Value of Live Art project was built around two focused workshops series, both of which were blogged by participants and researchers from the beginning.

 Workshop one took place over 5 days at Tate Modern in October and November 2013 and involved fifteen participants aged between 15 and 25 working with Sara Wookey an international artist and contemporary dance educator.
 Each day Sara will worked with participants and introduced them to key elements of Trio A (1966) by Yvonne Rainer a seminal piece in the performance/dance canon.
 She supported them to develop their own dance piece in response to the work.
 Every session was observed by researchers and filmed by Camilla Robinson a professional filmmaker.
 At the end of the 5 days, a public performance of their own interpretation of the dance was held for an invited audience.
 This performance and a following discussion were also filmed.